XAI4DRL/XAI4DRL.github.io/index.md

 # **Call for Papers**

-The call for papers includes two different tracks: *short* and *regular* track.

-## **Tracks**

-### **Short track:**

-### **Regular track:**
+We solicit submissions of previously unpublished papers, both as **short** and **full** papers.
+*Short papers* are up to 4 pages max without any supplemental material associated with.
+*Full papers* are up to 7 pages and can be associated with supplementary materials (unlimited pages for supplemental material).
+Note that looking at supplementary material is at the discretion of the reviewers.
+The references pages are not considered in the calculation of pages, so you can use unlimited references in both the cases.

-Submissions to this track have to be novel contributions covering any topic listed above.
+Submissions have to be novel contributions covering any topic listed above.
 We don't accept work that has been already accepted or published to other venues before the submission deadline, or that is presented at the main AAAI conference, including as part of an invited talk.

-We solicit submission of full papers, position papers, and papers describing open problems on one of the topics listed above.
-Papers must be submitted through the open review system (<a href="https://openreview.net/group?id=AAAI.org/2024/Workshop/XAI4DRL&referrer=%5BHomepage%5D(%2F)">LINK</a>)). <u>Papers submitted to the workshop can be submitted to future conferences (e.g. ICML, IJCAI) if the acceptance notification comes after the workshop date (February, 27)</u>.
+Papers must be submitted through the open review system (<a href="https://openreview.net/group?id=AAAI.org/2024/Workshop/XAI4DRL&referrer=%5BHomepage%5D(%2F)">LINK</a>)).
+This workshop is **not archival**.
+Therefore, <u> papers submitted to the workshop can be submitted to future conferences (e.g. ICML, IJCAI) if the acceptance notification comes after the workshop date (February, 27)</u>.

 *We encourage the authors to link a **anonymized** repository containing the code to replicate the results inside the corpus of the paper.* While this is not a mandatory requirement, it will be positively taken in account during the reviewing process and the selection of the contributed talks.
 You can use <a href="https://anonymous.4open.science/">Anonymous Github</a> or you can upload your repository on a service that allows anonymity (e.g. GDrive allows anonymous links).

-Submissions must be in an **anonymized paper format** following the same template of the AAAI track (see <a href="https://aaai.org/aaai-conference/submission-instructions/"> HERE</a>), and they are limited to a maximum of 7 pages, excluding references.
+Submissions must be in an **anonymized paper format** following the same template of the AAAI track (see <a href="https://aaai.org/aaai-conference/submission-instructions/"> HERE</a>).
 They will undergo double-blind peer review.
-Authors may append to the paper supplementary material, such as appendices, proofs, and derivations; Like submissions, supplementary material must be anonymized.
-Looking at supplementary material is at the discretion of the reviewers.
+Any data included in the submission (paper, supplemental material, linked code) must be anonymized.

-Accepted works will be presented as contributed talks or as posters in a poster session depending on schedule constraints.
+Accepted works will be presented as contributed talks or as posters depending on schedule constraints.
 <u>It is mandatory that at least one of the authors will attend the workshop and present its work during the contributed talks and the poster session</u>.